krakrukra/PocketAdmin/README.md

 "DELAY 300"
 "REPEAT 10"

-quotation marks used here are not parts of commands and are just used to indicate start and end of a command.
+Quotation marks used here are not parts of commands and are just used to indicate start and
-full list of available keywords is available in /extra/listOfKeywords.txt
+end of a command.
+Full list of available keywords is available in /extra/listOfKeywords.txt

 Keep in mind that payloads need to be modified to fit your target machine configuration,
 since keyboard shortcuts can depend on OS used, language, hardware capabilities, etc.